pirapira/bamboo/README.md

-# Jaculus: an embryonic thought on a smart contract language
+# Bamboo: an embryonic thought on a smart contract language

 ## Problem